 - Pattern: Bow-Tie Headband Pattern (available in my free resource library) – get the password by subscribing.

 - Knit Fabric – Ideally, find one that contains spandex (Lycra).
 Spandex helps the knit fabric to return to it’s original shape when stretched.
 This is important as you want the headband to retain it’s shape through multiple uses.
 I used this and this from Joann fabrics.

 - Fusible Interfacing – Needed to stiffen the bow-tie which helps keep its shape while wearing.
 I used ultra lightweight

-- 2″ Wide Elastic – You will need an elastic band that is 3 – 3.5″ long for each headband.
+- 2″ Wide Elastic – You will need a piece that is 3 – 3.5″ long for each headband.
 You can go as small as 1” wide.
 However, I don’t recommend going any smaller as the elastic tends to twist and fold over so not as comfortable.

-- Pins – use ball point pins as they won’t push out the threads of the knit fabric when you pin.
+- SEWING PINS or SEWING CLIPS – ideally, use ball point pins as they won’t push out the threads of the knit fabric when you pin.
 However, regular pins are fine if that’s all you have.